AndreaJasper/what-is-the-asset-pipeline/README.md

 ## Objectives

+1. State the general purpose of the Asset Pipeline
+1. Explain how concatenation, minification, and compression affect performance

+====

 1. Understand the 4 main features of the asset pipeline.
 2. Identify the Asset Paths
 3. Know how Asset Manifests provide concatenation of CSS and JS.